Ir David Foundation: Background

 "Ir David", or the "City of David", is the name given to a site beyond the southern edge of Jerusalem's Temple Mount and Old City, with the Tyropoeon Valley on its west, the Hinnom valley to the south, and the Kidron Valley on the east.
+It was known as Mount Ophel during the late Ottoman period.
+Montagu Parker claimed in a 1911 interview that his exhibition had provided evidence that the "ancient City of David" was on Mount Ophel.
+The name was later used by the British Mandatory Palestine administration for the archaeological site and eventually as a name for the ridge or Ophel.

 Modern Jewish settlement on the ridge in the City of David began in 1873–1874, when the Meyuchas family, a Jewish rabbinical and merchant family that had lived in Jerusalem since their expulsion from Spain, moved a short distance outside the city walls to a house in the area.
 With the outbreak of 1936 riots Jews were advised by the British authorities to leave the area since they could not guarantee their safety.

 The foundation was founded in 1986 by David Be'eri, a former deputy commander of Duvdevan Unit, with the intention to purchase the former Meyuchas family home and other properties in the city.
 In 1986 they were granted the authority to work on behalf of the Jewish National Fund to reclaim land in the area.
 For a long time, Elad refused to provide the names of its funders and when they did they requested successfully that the names be kept under privilege.
 In 2016, the Israeli newspaper Haaretz revealed that the organization received 450 million shekels (US$115 million) in donations between 2006 and 2013.
 Most of the money came via corporations in international tax havens whose owners could not be identified.
 About half of Elad's income between 2003 and 2018, amounting to 348 million shekels, came from four companies registered in the Virgin Islands.
 Documents in the leaked FinCEN Files revealed in 2020 that at least three of the four companies are owned by Russian–Israeli billionaire Roman Abramovich.